tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

       Server running... press ctrl-c to stop.

 ```
+I start the server, go to google, and type in http://0.0.0.0:4000.
+I see [a jekyll blog that looks like this](/GettingStartedWithJekyllWebsites/002my-new-jekyll-site.html)

  {%endraw%}

  I have read the example post.
 I am now going to take my how to set up easy documentation post and copy it into a jekyll blog.
  {%raw%}